 I also riced them before mashing, which is a great way to prevent lumps.
 I used a ricer that looks like this:

 The Twice Baked Potatoes that I served to my guests were perfect.
 I simply made Mashed Potatoes from the Baked Potatoes, then put the whipped potatoes back in the skins.
-I used my Super Shooter cookie press to make them pretty, using the decorator tip, but I think it would be much easier to use a pasty bag.
+I used my Super Shooter cookie press to make them pretty, using the decorator tip, but I think it would be much easier to use a pastry bag.
 A pastry bag would be easier to fill.

 When serving the Twice Baked Potatoes, I offered a variety of toppings, including sour cream, butter, chopped chives, and crisp bacon.
 Our guests enjoyed them.
 Don't you think you'd love them, too?
 Have you made Twice Baked Potatoes?
 How about making some today?

 - 4 medium baking potatoes